Mattia46/firstMonth/README.md

 The PreCourse will help you get up and ready for the 12 week, full-time, course at Makers Academy

-This repository has your roadmap to the PreCourse and it contains all the information you need in order to succeed.
+This repository is your roadmap to the PreCourse and it contains all the information you need in order to succeed.
 Make sure you go through the next steps carefully.

 ## Instructions